I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 		modify to-save roll by 10 for "splashing back out the way you came";
 	continue the activity.[* This is to protect players who, despite the warning, march straight into the goblins and the middle of a rather difficult battle.
 Assuming they wish to run away, they need to make a saving roll to get out: failure to roll it means almost certain slaughter.
 That seems a little rough, so we give them a +10 bonus on this saving roll (making it virtually certain to succeed) so long as they only want to run back to the early rooms.]

-Instead of swimming in the Riverbed Course, say "The water is too shallow to swim in: it can be waded through quite easily, though, so feel free to walk around."

 Instead of going nowhere from the Icefinger Ford, say "The lane, of course, runs north to south; the shallow river washes through it from northwest to southeast."

 The Divide is northwest of Icefinger Ford.
 "The Icefinger runs west to southeast through a cutting here which is so deep that the river flows almost underground."
 The majestic erratic outcrop of rock is in the Divide.
 The outcrop is fixed in place.
 "In the centre of the stream is a startlingly majestic erratic outcrop of rock.
 It must be older than the river, older yet than the city."